 A flagrant foul-penalty (2) is unnecessary and excessive contact committed by a player against an opponent.
-It is an unsportsmanlike act and the offender is ejected immediately.
+It is an unsportsmanlike act and the offender is ejected following confirmation by instant replay review.

 The offender will be subject to a fine not exceeding \$50,000 and/or suspension by the Commissioner.